pvcraven/arcade_book/source/chapters/14_classes/classes.rst

 Unlike variables, all class names should start with a capital letter.
 While you *can* use a lower-case variable, you never should.
-Following this pattern of lower-case for variables and upper-case for classes make it easy to tell which is which.
+Following this pattern of lower-case for variables and upper-case for classes makes it easy to tell which is which.

 Next, we normally put into triple-quote comments a description of the class.